-Small meals several times a day instead of a few larger meals can also help minimize the heartburn and acid reflux symptoms that you experience.
+I found that if I eat small meals several times a day instead of larger meals it helps minimize the heartburn and acid reflux symptoms.
 Larger meals may cause your stomach to become too full, and this can push stomach acid up into your esophagus and make your symptoms worse instead of better.

 Some other foods to avoid include citrus and tomato based foods and drinks because these can be highly acidic and cause problems.
 Also caffeine can be a big problem for high acidity.
 Try drinking green tea that is low caffeine or even herbal teas.
 Low fat dairy options are also a better choices, because high fat dairy foods can also cause acid reflux.

 As you can see from the photo above, I love blueberries.
 Some people have problems with blueberries because they can be high in acid but I don’t have any problems with them so I add them into my recipes.
 The best way to tell is to just try a few and see if it aggravates your reflux, if you have any symptoms after eating them then you will know to eliminate them.
 You can substitute them with other berries.